NLeSC/TEAM2018/june/overview.md

 | [Visual Storytelling for everyone](https://github.com/NLeSC/TEAM2018/blob/master/june/Visual_Storytelling_for_everyone.md) | Visual Storytelling | Maarten  | Create a visual storytelling module                  |
 | [From AMUSE to ABC-MUSE](https://github.com/NLeSC/TEAM2018/blob/master/june/abcmuse.md)              | Flagship            | Inti     | Generalise AMUSE into MUSE                           |

+ This sprint will take place from the 25th to the 28th of June at the eScience Center.
+More information will follow soon.